khofstetter94/khofstetter94.github.io/class-201/201-class-06-reading-notes.md

 ## Document Object Model

-- The Document Object Model (DOM) specifies how browers should create a model of an HTML page and how JavaScript can access and update the contents of a web page while it is in the brower window
+- The Document Object Model (DOM) specifies how browsers should create a model of an HTML page and how JavaScript can access and update the contents of a web page while it is in the browser window

 - the DOM tree is stored in the browsers memory and has four main types of nodes: the **document node**, the **element node**, the **attribute node**, and the **text nodes**